Private beta for teams testing model reasoning against markets

 The frontend, orchestrator, data MCP, code MCP, and live-data server communicate over explicit HTTP, MCP, and WebSocket boundaries.

-Synapse is being built so teams can choose the model and provider that fit each workflow while the product contract stays stable.
+Synapse is being built so teams can choose the model and provider that fit each workflow while the harness and artifacts stay stable.

 Self-hostable stack